Hydroxychloroquine

 Politicization against HCQ (June 2020)

-According to the European Commission...
+According to the European Commission:

 Disinformation on the coronavirus is thriving.
 It is important that you get updated information from authoritative sources only. ...
 We suggest that you follow the advice of your public health authorities, and the websites of relevant EU and international organisations: ECDC and WHO. ...
 Think twice before sharing any information that you see on social media about treatments and be sure to crosscheck information on new developments with trusted sources.
 One such example is the discussion around Hydroxychloroquine (a drug used to prevent and treat attacks of malaria), which has received a lot of attention, despite evidence from controlled studies so far showing the that drug is ineffective against the coronavirus.

 Of course it's true that there is a lot of disinformation on the internet of which people should be aware.
 But the message of the president of the EU implies to only trust information from authorities like ECDC and World Health Organization (WHO) and at the same time it also implies to distrust everything else.
-Also note the wordcontrolledincontrolled studies showing HCQ is ineffective against the coronavirus.
-It is implied here that we can only trust science which is "controlled" by organizations like the EU or WHO.
-More about these "controlled" studies later.
-The article also gives the advice to "get updated information from authoritative sources only".
-So apparently the power elite dismiss all objective scientific literature and research around the globe so far as not authorative.

 Since its effective use HCQ has become a highly politicized topic.
 Highly politicized topics are usually also highly suspicious and controversial.
 That's because politicization usually happens when government officials and high level power elite involved in powerful organizations have (private or corporate) interests in the topic.
 The COVID-19 crisis shows that globalist organizations like EU and WHO are trying to gain more "control" over information in the world.
-Despite its widespread use and effectiveness, the authorities oppose the use of HCQ as a treatment of COVID-19 and regard all information that confirms HCQ's effectiveness — including scientific research, official statements of medical professionals and the fact that HCQ is being used worldwide and effectively since the beginning — as "disinformation".
+Despite its widespread use and effectiveness, the authorities oppose the use of HCQ as a treatment of COVID-19 and regard all information that confirms HCQ's effectiveness — including scientific research, official statements of medical professionals and the fact that HCQ has been used worldwide and effectively since the beginning — as "disinformation".

 Fraud against HCQ (June 2020)